 If you would like to learn more, there is additional information on our "Special Enrollment Period" page.

-If you are not sure how to answer this question and you would like to learn more, read our "Medicare" booklet or talk to your personnel office.
+If you are not sure how to answer these questions and you would like to learn more, read our “Medicare” booklet or talk to your personnel office.